dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native/index.md

 Watchman is a file watching service that records when files change, and triggers actions when it detects changes.

 🚀 Alright, now we're ready to use react-native!
-We'll want to install the Command Line Interface so we can call react-native commands from the terminal:
+We'll be using `exp` the expo command line to init our project.

-`$ npm install -g react-native-cli`
+`$ npm install -g exp`

 Great!
 Now we're ready to create our repo.